 After years long of hard work our Palgrave Handbook of Spirituality and Business was published in September 2011 by Palgrave-Macmillan.
 40 scholars and practitioners from Europe, North-America and Asia contributed to this volume that I co-edited with Luk Bouckaert.
 The book summarizes the most important issues, approaches and models in the field of spirituality in business, economics and society.
 It presents a comprehensive pluralistic view and covers all the major religious and spiritual traditions.

-I edited the book Ethical Principles and Economic Transformation — A Buddhist Approach (published by Springer).
+I edited the book Ethical Principles and Economic Transformation — A Buddhist Approach (published by Springer in 2011).
 The book contains the first ever academic presentation of the Buddhist perspective about economics in the West.
-Buddhism highlights the fact that an emphasis on individuality and the promotion of the greatest fulfillment of the desires of the individual will lead to destruction.
-The book promotes the basic value-choices of Buddhism; namely happiness, peace and permanence.
+Buddhism highlights the fact that an emphasis on individuality and the promotion of the greatest fulfillment of our desires will lead to destruction.

 I spent the Spring semester of 2012 at The Smith School of Enterprise and the Environment, University of Oxford.
 There I undertook research about collaborative business models and sustainable food production.
-My research indicates that competitive mainstream business models are not compatible with ecological sustainability, but collaborative business models may be.
-The main conclusion of the research was that moving closer to a sustainable world requires the creation of virtuous circles where good dispositions, good behavior and good expectations reinforce one another.
+My research indicated that competitiveness.based mainstream business models are not compatible with ecological sustainability.
+The main conclusion of my research was that moving closer to a sustainable world requires the creation of virtuous circles where good dispositions, good behavior and good expectations reinforce one another.
 Sustainable food production systems such as community supported agriculture and the Slow Food movement are good example of how this can occur.

 By acknowledging the primacy of the spiritual dimension, the non-materialistic management model intrinsically motivates economic actors to serve the common good and suggests that success should be evaluated in a multidimensional way.
-Spirituality is not in opposition to rationality in management — but materialism and rationality are.
+Spirituality is not in opposition to rationality in management.

 The Hungarian Spirit (2013)